jjanelee97/react-native-workshop/README.md

 });
 ```

-🚀 Take a look at the simulator.
-We've now got some text indicating that the videos are loading.

 This is the default text we've provided if the API call hasn't returned videos yet.
 Since we haven't made an API call yet, that definitely makes sense.

 🚀 Time to use that `axios` call to populate the table view!